kriitters/cyverse-gtb_gwb/README.md

 .
 |-- AUTHORS.md
 |-- README.md
-|-- vice-cli-bash-gwb:  CyVerse DE VICE tool.
+|-- vice-cli-gwb:  CyVerse DE VICE tool.
     GWB (only) on Tyson Swetnam's "Cloud Shell"
 |-- gwb_executable:  CyVerse executable tool.
     GWB (only) on rocker/r-ver:4.1.1 to be run as CyVerse executable